 Telescope optics have to be ground and polished to a very accurate shape to ensure the finest images.
 Bintel’s telescope mirrors are ground and polished to exacting tolerances and checked by laser interferometry to guarantee outstanding performance.

 The mirrors are made of BK7 “water white” optical crown glass that is free of internal stress and striae.
 The thermal stability of BK7 glass is generally better than other glass used for the mirrors of most reflectors in this price range.
-The optics are then coated with 91% reflectivity aluminum, and overcoated with a protective layer of silicon dioxide (quartz) for long life.
+The optics are then coated with 91% reflectivity aluminium, and overcoated with a protective layer of silicon dioxide (quartz) for long life.

 If you’re curious how the optical quality of our telescopes compares to other “big” names we say the others are nearly as good.
 With thousands of Bintel telescopes in use around Australia we are confident there is no telescope that even comes close when comparing performance and value.